zumasys/docs/site/smartsuite/release-notes/2021-march/README.md

 For detailed information about each update including training materials [click here](https://training.total-computing.com/dwkb/tech-update/)

-## Point-of-Sale
+## TextBooks

-*
+*  Remember with spring break is just around the corner
+   *  Create your Summer and Fall terms now
+   *  Set up and prepare your web faculty adoption notifications

 ## General Merchandise

-*
+* Added the ability to copy cost and sale prices to any store's Masterfile

 ## TotaLink (Credit-Cards)

+* TCS Customers utilizing host-based registers now can use Pin Pad Devices for sales and returns
+* Take advantage of our new out-of-the BOX PCI compliant devices
+  * NFC
+  * Tab & Go
+  * Chip & Pin
+  * Digital Wallets
-* Updated payment devices and payment interfaces to conform with PTPE, Contactless, NFC, Chip, PIN Debit, and digital wallets.
-Please contact [sales@total-computing.com](mailto:sales@total-computing.com) or your account representative for additional information.
+* Updated payment devices and payment interfaces to conform with PTPE standards Please contact [sales@total-computing.com](mailto:sales@total-computing.com) or your account representative for additional information.
     > May require processor and/or equipment upgrade

 ## Webstore

-*
+* Remember to optimize online sales with Coupons at checkout

 ## Important Resolved Issues